OED Holy Grail? Check.

-For a very long time (going back decades) I’ve looked on and off to pick up a full OED set in all its 20+ heavy volumes majesty.
-I never found one at a good used price, and balked at the price of a new set, so my search was seemingly forever in vain.
+From a very long time ago (going back decades), I’ve looked on and off to pick up a full OED set in all its 20+ heavy volumes majesty.
+I never found one at a good used price, and balked at the price of a new set, so my search was forever in vain.

 Fast forward to now when I’m focusing on building up a more extensive personal library, and decided this smaller set (still takes three feet of shelf!) would be better and more functional for me.
 Besides, I have free access to OED online through the Ann Arbor library should I need deeper information on newer words through that database link.

 You’re probably wondering why spend $$$ on a physical set when the online version is available?